tjoyner/ofvioletsandlicorice/chapter4.md

 They arrived at a small square where there was a carousel with small seats fastened to chains.
 Amalio slowed down and stopped the car.

 "*[Kick-in-the-ass](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#kickintheass)*,
 not elegant but that's what it's called.
-As a young girl I was crazy about the carousel, it seemed to fly... then of course came the kick..."
+As a young girl I was crazy about the carousel, it seemed to fly... then, of course, came the kick..."

 Amalia laughed, Daniel looked at her white teeth, sharp, and thought of her character.
 She was hot-headed, mercurial.
 A few hours earlier she'd wounded him with a cold, hard stare, had slammed the door in his face, and now she'd taken him in the car and told him about her childish games.